Navigating Bipolar Disorder: An Overview Of Bipolar Therapy And Treatment Options

 Lifestyle changes

-• Follow a consistent sleep schedule to help normalize sleep patterns by going to sleep and waking at the same time each day
+• Follow a consistent sleep schedule to normalize sleep patterns by going to sleep and waking at the same time each day

 • Adopt healthy eating habits to provide your body the nutrition it needs

-• Consult your doctor before you take medications, whether prescribed or over the counter
+• Consult your doctor before you take medications, whether prescribed or over-the-counter

-• Exercise regularly to help improve your mood
+• Exercise regularly to improve your mood

 • Maintain a supportive network of family and friends